Janortop5/altschool-kubernetes-mini-project/README.md

 # altschool-kubernetes-mini-project
-Kubernetes deployment of portfolio website on GCP, with the portfolio image being built from Dockerfile based off Nginx image and published to Docker registry.
+Kubernetes deployment of portfolio website on GCP, with the portfolio image being built from Dockerfile, based off Nginx image and published to Docker registry.

 ### portfolio_image/
 - Dockerfile to build the portfolio image.